-In accordance with a resolution of the Board of Directors of the Genealogical Society of Ireland, Heraldry Ireland maintains a ‘Public Heraldic Register’ to cater for the recording of the huge number of assumed Arms in use in Ireland today.
+The Board of Directors of the Genealogical Society of Ireland had previously resolved to establish a ‘Public Heraldic Register’ to cater for the recording of the huge number of assumed Arms in use in Ireland today.

 ‘Assumed Arms’ are defined as Arms created by either the bearer or by a heraldic artist and used by individuals, groups, institutions or corporations in Ireland.
 Under the current rules operating at the ‘office’ of the Chief Herald of Ireland, ‘assumed Arms’ cannot be registered with the Chief Herald of Ireland.